 Most of our work has an international element, whether we are advising on multi-jurisdictional transactions or litigating complex cross-border disputes.

-Our members are active in a large number of offshore jurisdictions, including the Channel Islands, Cayman, BVI, Bermuda, Turks & Caicos, St Vincent and Grenadine, Hong Kong and Singapore.
+Our members are active in a large number of offshore jurisdictions, including the Channel Islands, Gibraltar, Cayman, BVI, Bermuda, Turks & Caicos, St Vincent and the Grenadine, Hong Kong and Singapore.